shellbro/ansible-role-ssh-tunnel-client/README.md

 ansible-role-ssh-tunnel-client
 ==============================

-Ansible role for setting up SSH tunnel in Fedora and CentOS (client side).
+Ansible role for setting up SSH tunnel on Fedora and CentOS 7 (client side).
 Uses autossh for persistance.